-For each set-up the time-averaged sound pressure level shall be measured, for at least the measurement time interval specified in 6.7.2, 7.7.2 or 8.7.2 as applicable, for a minimum of three operation cycles for single-sheet printers (C.16.3.2.1) and for one operation cycle for continuous-form printers (C.16.3.2.2) and for at least one operation cycle with auxiliary features (C.16.3.2.3).
+For each set-up the time-averaged sound pressure level shall be measured, for at least the measurement time interval specified in 6.7.2, 7.7.2 or 8.7.2 as applicable, and as follows:

+- Single sheet printers: at least three sheets (three pages) for one-sided simplex printing; at least three sheets (six pages) for two-sided duplex printing. - Printing with auxiliary features: at least one (1) sheet.